great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_slack_notifications_as_a_validation_action.md

 ---
-title: How to trigger Slack notifications as a Validation Action
+title: How to trigger Slack notifications as an Action
 ---
 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';
+import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide will help you trigger Slack notifications as a [Validation Action](../../../reference/validation.md).
+This guide will help you trigger Slack notifications as an Action.
 It will allow you to send a Slack message including information about a Validation Result, including whether or not the Validation succeeded.

 Great Expectations is able to use a slack webhook or slack app to send notifications.

+## Prerequisites

 ### For webhook